 I’ll never have guessed that in 2012, a year after the death of Efraín Recinos, I was going to get the opportunity to know this maze of wonder intimately by running away from the security of my favorite Spanish artist (Enrique Bunbury); driven by the wish to experience a live performance of the music that saved my life, the desire to get in despite my lack of cash was deeply rooted in me.

-So, after a short talk with an equally broke but excited friend, we both decided to try our luck by sneaking into the theater before everything started, after parking inside this massive cultural center, shaped in the form of a lying down Jaguar, the main entrance was already filled with the attending crowd for the concert, so we took one of the side entrance to the classes, we tried to casually walked inside but we quickly started running away from the guards when they noticed our wrong turn into restricted area.
+So, after a short talk with an equally broke but excited friend, we both decided to try our luck by sneaking into the theater before everything started, after parking inside this massive cultural center, shaped in the form of a lying down Jaguar, we noticed the main entrance was already filled with the attending crowd for the concert, so we took one of the side entrance to the classes, we tried to casually walk inside but we quickly started running away from the guards when they noticed our wrong turn into restricted area.

 Being pursued for a couple of minutes inside the maze-like backstage areas was scary as it was exciting, after barely managing to lose them by hiding in the bathroom stalls, we waited there for almost an hour and a half before venturing ourselves into the unknown, guided only by the sound checks before the concert, we managed to sneak past security into the stairs of the stagehands platform, giving us a perfect view to enjoy the concert.